 Also, where most of the learning gets triggered is there’s a certain level of sensitization that happens in these 4 months and I’m pretty sure that this learning is going to continue in the future because now every student has a benchmark.
 They know what good looks like!
 They know, if they were to practise what they were taught in an ideal manner, what that ideal would look like and then they are constantly able to measure themselves against that ideal and improve themselves.

 Maybe a follow-up, level 2 program that goes a little deeper would help.
 Also perhaps trimming the program down a little and focusing a lot more on a few things and doing them even better, that would help.

-Akshay is also a mentor and speaker for ownpath’s Product Design Fellowship, which starts in July 2021.
+Akshay is also a mentor and speaker for ownpath’s Product Design Fellowship.

 We publish guides & interviews, organize events, courses, and programs to help you explore and learn design.

 Can we keep you posted?